heptarch/heptarch.github.io/drafts/tarkovsky.md

 float into the closet and colour my dreams.
 I have never slept so richly.
 But the riches of Florence would soon recede into the background.

-The Institute itself was little more than a clutter of the great director's final effects: dried chrysanthemums, etchings by Leonardo, letters to Antonioni and Bergman, his spectral polaroids.
+The Institute itself was aclutter with the great director's last effects: dried chrysanthemums, etchings by Leonardo, letters to Antonioni and Bergman, his spectral polaroids.
-The
-diaries, also known as the "Martyrlog". managed by his son Andrei and the ambiguous functionaries in his employ.
+It's great treasure, however, were his voluminous diaries, also known as the "Martyrlog".
-Andrei was in Mykonos for the summer, and his instruction, when they arrived, were perhaps garbled by intermediaries: "Categorize by year---anomalies---1097."
-I did not understand, nor did my supervisor, a Tarkovsky scholar at the Vernon Centre.
-At the Institute, the retired semiotician, the cinematographer, the three administrative assistants, the Portuguese graduate student on an EU fellowship---all had strong and incompatible opinions.
-In the end, I decided on a simple formula: go through the material, organized by year; look for "anomalies"; and pay special attention to any mention of "1097".
+They were

 ---